Magnetic-Fox/Noter-Backend/README.md

 # Noter Backend

-This repo contains my really simple (and ugly, tbh) PHP backend for my Noter project.
+This repo contains my really simple PHP backend for my Noter project.

 ## What is included in this repo?

-A PHP script implementing backend for simple notetaking (Noter, in short) application with some config PHP files.
+A PHP scripts implementing backend for simple notetaking (Noter, in short) application with some config PHP files.
 The solution here is provided in "ready to use" form.
-That's because there is `index.php` file, which is a main backend file.
+That's the reason, why there is `index.php` file, which is a main backend file.
+Files `noterapi.php` and `noterconst.php` implements all functions and constants needed for this solution to work.
 Files `mysql-connect.php` and `noter-config.php` are configuration files provided here with default values.
 `test.php` is a really, really simple form for testing the backend.